jhogan/core/README.md

 details on how and why to use these files.

 ## Documentation files ##
-There are a few files, all in upppercase, used for various documentation
+There are a few files, all in uppercase, used for various documentation
 purposes:

-* [ABBREVIATIONS.md](ABBREVIATIONS.md) Contains a list of abbreviations to be used for common varibles (such as using `ls` for a variable representing some sort of list).
+* [ABBREVIATIONS.md](ABBREVIATIONS.md) Contains a list of abbreviations to be used for common variables (such as using `ls` for a variable representing some sort of list).
 Note that typically, a class will document the variable name that should be used for instances of the class.

-* [LICENSE_cssselect](LICENSE_cssselect)  The licence for code copied into the framework from Ian Bicking's ['cssselect'](https://github.com/scrapy/cssselect) project to help with CSS selector tokenization.
+* [LICENSE_cssselect](LICENSE_cssselect)  The license for code copied into the framework from Ian Bicking's ['cssselect'](https://github.com/scrapy/cssselect) project to help with CSS selector tokenization.

-* [LICENSE](LICENSE)      The Carapacian Core licence
+* [LICENSE](LICENSE)      The Carapacian Core license

 * [README.md](README.md)  The readme file that you are currently reading.